Keyboard shortcuts

 Size impact

-The minimal configuration still passes all non-JIT spec tests and supports the full Wasm 3.0 instruction set (interpreted).
+Mac aarch64 stripped is roughly 350 KB smaller than the Linux numbers above (Full 1.20 MB, Minimal 0.92 MB).
+The minimal configuration still passes all non-JIT spec tests and supports the full Wasm 3.0 instruction set in interpreted mode.

 Common profiles